 During the heat of summer, bass school near where water forms a current as deep as 30 feet.
 This includes ledges, docks, humps, rock formations, and any other place a bass can hide on the down current.

 Bass use these down current points to target baitfish like shad.
 As bait moves past the cover, bass strike.
 You can use this technique to lure bass, too, thanks to the scrounger’s ability to more closely mimic a real baitfish than just a swimbait or lure alone.

 What is a scrounger?

 Scroungers are just jig heads featuring a flexible plastic bill that should be easy to bend by hand.
 Other than having a quality hook, the bill material is the most important aspect of a scrounger.
 There are several scroungers available on the market, but some bill materials provide superior action and performance.

-Because scroungers are accessories that have to be paired with soft baits, Castaic sells the Kitana Stagger Scrounger Jighead as a bundle with the soft body Jerky J for one of the best fish-catching combinations on the market.
-You can also purchase the Stagger Scrounger Jighead and Jerky J separately.
+Because scroungers are accessories that have to be paired with soft baits, Castaic sells the Kitana Stagger Scrounger Jighead and the soft body Jerky J for one of the best fish-catching combinations on the market.

 How do you use a scrounger?